Percona-Lab/percona-version-service/tools/operator-tool/README.md

 $ ./bin/operator-tool --help
 Usage of ./bin/operator-tool:
   -file string
         Specify an older source file.
-The operator-tool will exclude any versions that are older than those listed in this file.
+The operator-tool will exclude any versions that are older than those listed in this file
-  -operator string
+  -include-arch-images
+        Include images with "-multi", "-arm64", "-aarch64" suffixes in the output file -operator string
         Operator name.
 Available values: [psmdb pxc ps pg] -patch string
         Provide a path to a patch file to add additional images.
-Must be used together with the --file option.
+Must be used together with the --file option -verbose
-  -verbose
         Show logs
   -version string